pbegley101/site/src/blog-posts/post2.md

 There is one Business Service called Stock, more to follow.

-Infrastructure and components are provided by Netflix Eureka(Service Discovery Server), Netflix Ribbon(Dynamic Routing and Load Balancer), Netflix Zuul(Edge Server)
+Infrastructure and components are provided by Netflix Eureka(Service Discovery Server), Netflix Ribbon(Dynamic Routing and Load Balancer), Netflix Zuul(Edge Server).

-Each component is build and in order to make it easier we have a shell script to orchestrate the Gradle build process.
+Each component is built individually and in order to make it easier we have a shell script to orchestrate the Gradle build process.

 In the root of the project run: